leonard-seydoux/covseisnet/docs/source/index.rst

 Home
 ====

 **Covseisnet** is a Python package for array signal processing, with a focus on data from seismic networks.
-The central mathematical object of the package is the network covariance matrix, used for signal detection, source separation, localisation, and plane-wave beamforming.

-The core signal detection algorithms are based on the analysis of the spectrum of the network covariance matrix.
-Eigendecomposition provides a basis for signal detection and blind source separation.
-In addition, the covariance matrix can be used as input for classical array processing tools such as beamforming and inter-station cross-correlations.
+The core mathematical object of the package is the network covariance matrix, used for signal detection, source separation, localisation, and plane-wave beamforming.
+More precisely, the signal detection and processing methods are based on the analysis of the covariance matrix spectrum.
+The covariance matrix can be used as input for classical array processing tools such as beamforming and inter-station cross-correlations.

+In order to provide tools that are user-friendly and efficient, the package builts on `ObsPy <https://github.com/obspy/obspy/wiki/>`_, a Python toolbox for seismology, on `Scipy <https://www.scipy.org>`_, and `Numpy
+<https://numpy.org>`_, two Python libraries for scientific computing and
+linear algebra.

-The package builts on the `ObsPy <https://github.com/obspy/obspy/wiki/>`_ and `Numpy <https://numpy.org>`_.
-The code repository is hosted on GitHub at https://github.com/covseisnet/covseisnet and is distributed under the GNU General Public License v3.0.
+This library is hosted on GitHub at https://github.com/covseisnet/covseisnet and is distributed under the GNU General Public License v3.0.
+Contributions are welcome, and can be made via pull requests on the GitHub repository.

 .. image:: https://zenodo.org/badge/263984678.svg
    :target: https://zenodo.org/doi/10.5281/zenodo.10990031